Hype (marketing): Method

-Popular culture
+In popular culture

 The term ‘hypebeast’ has been coined to define consumers vulnerable to hype marketing.
-The origins of the term come from the Hong Kong based company Hypebeast.
-The behaviours of the hypebeast define hype marketing; the purchase of popular goods they can’t afford to impress others.
+The origins of the term come from the Hong Kong-based company Hypebeast.
+The behaviours of the hypebeast define hype marketing; the purchase of popular goods they can't afford to impress others.
 Hype also manifests itself in queues with brands often retailing hyped products through pop-up stores.
-The use of hype has created a range of associated expressions;